codio/knowledge/source/instructors/authoring/guides/excludingfiles.rst

 This can be handled by using **.assignmentignore** or **.unitignore** file in the source project and when published to a course, these files/folders will not be available to the students.

-Enter on a new line the file/folders to be excluded defining them relative to the location of the **.assignmentignore** or **.unitignore** file
+Enter on a new line the file/folders to be excluded defining them relative to the location of the **.assignmentignore** or **.unitignore** file.
-For example if the **.assignmentignore** or **.unitignore** file is located in the project workspace and you wish to exclude
+For example if the **.assignmentignore** or **.unitignore** file is located in the project workspace and you wish to exclude:

 - testing & node_modules folder
 - the file checkscore.js in the views folder